Engagement: Consultation and Accommodation - Guidelines for Federal Officials to Fulfill the Duty to Consult

 Preliminary engagement

-Preliminary engagement with Indigenous partners took place virtually from August 2023 to January 2024.
+Preliminary engagement with Indigenous partners were held virtually from August 2023 to January 2024.
 This preliminary engagement focused on discussing the initiative, the approach to engagement, and provided the opportunity to learn about partners preferred means for participation in this engagement process.

 Engagement

-Regional engagement will occur in two phases beginning in 2024 and continuing throughout 2025.
+Regional engagement occurred in 2 phases beginning in 2024 and continuing throughout the end of 2025.

 Phase 1

-The Consultation and Accommodation Unit will be hosting engagement sessions, from February 2024 until September 2024, to capture Indigenous perspectives of experiences in consultation and accommodation processes.
-The learning from the first phase of engagement in 2024 will inform the drafting of new consultation and accommodation guidelines content that will be done in collaboration with Indigenous partners.
-A virtual session will take place in fall 2024 for people who did not have the opportunity to attend in-person sessions.
-If you would like to participate, please contact indigenous.consultations.autochtones@rcaanc-cirnac.gc.ca.
+The Consultation and Accommodation Unit hosted regional engagement sessions, from February 2024 until September 2024, to capture perspectives and experiences of Indigenous Peoples in consultation and accommodation processes.
+The learning from the first phase of engagement in 2024 informed the drafting of options for new consultation and accommodation guidelines content done in collaboration with Indigenous partners.
+A virtual session was held in fall 2024 for people who did not have the opportunity to attend in-person.

 What we learned to date